kohirens/tmpl-go-web/README.md

 ### Run with VS Code

-1. Install the VS code extention "Remote Container".
+1. Install the VS code extension "Remote Container".
 2. Clone this repository locally.
 3. Open the cloned project in VS Code, which should ask to open the folder in a remote container.
-4. Open a termianl in VS Code and type `go test`.
+4. Open a terminal in VS Code and type `go test`.
 5. You can now open your IDE and point it to the clone directory and begin coding.